-Currency risk for the Company is the risk that the future cash outflows on account of payables for management fees and other expenditure will fluctuate because of changes in foreign exchange rates.
-The Company is exposed to the effects of fluctuation in the prevailing foreign currency exchange rates on its financial position and cash flows.
-Exposure arises primarily due to exchange rate fluctuations between the functional currency and other currency exchange rates on its financial position and cash flows.
-Exposure arises primarily due to exchange rate fluctuations between the functional currency and other currency exchange rates on its financial position and cash flows.
-Exposure arises primarily due to exchange rate fluctuations between the functional currency and other currency exchange rates.
+Currents risk for the Company is the risk that the future cash outflows on account of payables for management foes and other expenditure will fluctuate because of changes in foreign exchange rates.
+The Company is exposed to the effects of fluctuation in the prevailing foreign currency exchange rates on its financial position and eash flows.
+Exposure arises primarily due to exchange rate fluctuations between the functional currency and other currencies.
+The Management enablases foreign exchange rate exposure arising from foreign currency transactions on periodic basis and follows appropriate risk, management policies.